Seasons Greetings From The White House

 Grandmother Remembers Christmas at The White House

-Grandmother Remembers Christmas at The White House introduces children to fourteen presidents beginning with Calvin Coolidge.
+Grandmother Remembers Christmas at The White House introduces children to fourteen presidents beginning with Calvin Coolidge through George W. Bush.
 It presents them as real people with their own traditions, hobbies and interests, and shows how these play out at Christmastime.
 Dwight Eisenhower, for example, painted the art for his Christmas cards.
 Lyndon Johnson had a Texas-size Christmas stocking embellished with mementos of his home state.
 Franklin Roosevelt was the biggest Christmas fan who ever lived in the White House and made it into a three-day festival.

 First Ladies also got involved.
 Laura Bush joined her husband in also reading to the children at the Christmas story hour.
 Barbara Bush rode a cherry picker to the top of the National Christmas Tree to place the star a record-breaking 12 times; invariably she took along one or two of her grandchildren.
 Betty Ford invited Big Bird to come to entertain the children of foreign diplomats at a White House party.
 Pat Nixon initiated the gingerbread house tradition and Christmastime candlelight tours of the White House public rooms.
 Eleanor Roosevelt began her Christmas shopping on January 2 and filled her Christmas closet all year long.

-As companion books, these make a great gift combo for the history-loving family.
+As a companion, these make a great gift combo for the history-loving family.

 Third edition published July 2005; 48 pages; hardbound; 8-1/4 x 10-1/4; illustrated in full color by award-winning artist Terri Sopp Rae; $16.95.
 Published by A Presidential Christmas Corporation, 16612 Millan de Avila, Tampa, FL 33613.